nimeir/lonk-dl/README.md

 # lonk-dl

-lonk-dl is a command line script to download all new images from a subreddit or redditor.
+lonk-dl is a command line utility to download all new images from a subreddit or redditor.

 Read below for installation instructions, and optional arguments for downloading from subreddits, specific redditor's submissions, your saved submissions, etc.